openstack-archive/senlin/doc/source/install.rst

 Verify Your Installation
 ------------------------

-To check whether Senlin Server is successfully installed, run command 'senlin build-info' in a console.
+To check whether Senlin server and Senlin client have been installed successfully, run command ``openstack cluster build info`` in a console.
 The installation is successful if the command output looks similar to the following.

 ::

-  $ senlin build-info
-  +----------+---------------------+
+  $ openstack cluster build info +----------+---------------------+
   | Property | Value               |
   +----------+---------------------+